-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

-DIGM 1033 Film and Video Production
+DIGM 1033 Film and Video Production 3 cr.
+Sem: F 2 Lec.

-2 Lec.
 Hrs./2Lab Hrs./week